ducksonmoon/pay2pay/README.md

-An application from transfering based on TRC20 network to selected network
+An application for transfering based on TRC20 network to selected network

 #1             |  #2         |  #3          |  #4
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: